I'll Be What You're Looking For

 A creeping fear rose within her chest, but not of him.
 She felt lost, adrift in this smell and this feeling that was so foreign and entirely wrong.

 She told him, "Let go," so weakly she wasn't sure if he heard her.
-He didn't make a move to separate them, instead his hands began to wind up her neck and into her soft honey strands.
+He didn't make a move to separate them, instead his hands began to wind up her neck and into her honey toned strands.
 His mouth brushed her forehead and slipped to her cheek, being sure not to kiss her lips.
 He would only go so far, allow himself so much.

 She was pushing him away before he'd had his fill, small insistent hands pressing at his ribs.
 Her push was not enough this time but she didn't have to say it again.
-He released her with a grieving sigh.
+He released her with a grievous sigh.
 The draw he felt to her was immense, one he could suppress but no longer cared to.
 Yet the look on her face as he pulled away from her had his blood running cold in an instant.
 She seemed as if she would burst into tears as soon as she met his gaze, but she didn't.

 She covered her face with both palms, taking in a steadying breath.
 When she resurfaced, she couldn't bring herself to look him in the eye.